gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

-In the above example, as no additional client configuration has been specified, the bot will generate only a single set of end-user certificates with access to the sum of all roles specified.
+In the above example, as no additional client configuration has been specified, the bot will generate only a single set of end-user certificates with access to the union of all roles specified.
 Users with additional security requirements may opt to issue one or more sets of certificates to different locations and with access to a different set of roles.

 For example, given the following command to create a bot: